 "Go somewhere else, ladies?
 Where will you meet with such a shop as this, now being enlarged for your convenience?
 You will find it light and busy enough within.
-I know of one
+I know of one good customer, at least, that is there."

-The girls thought this odd, as the man was only a poor person who was mending a chair-bottom, in the corner formed by the projection of the scaffolding into the street, where he could lay his rushes beside him, and work undisturbed by the passengers, while in full view of them.
-He seemed to take upon himself the office of advertiser of Mr.!
-Breme's concern, as he directed to the establishment the attention of all who stopped and peeped over the heads of the little boys who were watching his proceedings.
+The girls thought this odd, as the man was only a poor person who was mending a chair-bottom, in the corner formed by the projection of the scaffolding into the street, where he could lay his rushes beside him, and work undisturbed by the passengers,